Xovee/latex-cv/README.md

 In this template, `ebgaramond` font has been used.
 I personally used `garamondx`, you need additional steps to install this font.
 Of course, you can easily adopt other kinds of fonts.

+### BibTeX

+If you want to use `bibtex` or other similar packages, create your bibliography file `.bib` and import it into `cv.tex`, rather than manually type articles which I did in this template.

 ## LICENSE

 MIT